 Reporting a test result

-On Sunday 21st March, an email from TestRegister (www.testregister.co.uk) will be sent to your child's school email address and to the parent email address that is on your child's consent form.
+An email from TestRegister (www.testregister.co.uk) will be sent to your child's school email address and to the parent email address held by the school.
 This is a simple system that can be accessed from a laptop or phone and will allow you to register each test result quickly.

 If you have any questions or concerns arising, in relation to COVID and student testing, please email firstname.lastname@example.org

 This email box will be checked regularly and one of our COVID Coordinators will get back to you as soon as possible.